PurpleFox-pro/Header-bar/README.md

 - created a simple and easy header bar using HTML and css.

-- The most technique i used in css is the flexbox
+- The most technique i used is flexbox in css.